ninabarzh/red-lantern-sim/README.md

 It is more complex than it looks.
 That is the point.

-## Roadmap

-Short-term:

-* Testing again
-* More realistic background BGP behaviour
-* Documentation detection engineering and rule testing
-* Wazuh integration tested, active-response, decoders, lists, and rules

-Mid-term:

-* Additional control-plane attack classes
-* Multi-scenario chained runs
-* Prebuilt Wazuh dashboards
-* Analyst exercises and workshops.

-No promises.
-Only intent.

-## FAQ

-**Is this a packet-level simulator?**

-No. It simulates *telemetry*, not packets.

-**Is this for red teams?**

-Primarily for blue and purple teams.
-Red teams will still find it useful.

-**Can I replay scenarios?**

-Yes.
-Is a core feature.

-**Why Wazuh?**

-Because detection engineering needs repeatable, structured lies.

 ## License

 This project is released under [CC0 / public domain equivalent](https://creativecommons.org/publicdomain/zero/1.0/legalcode.en).

 Meaning: Do what you want.
 Just do it well.